TTC Connects Women as Transit Operators

 The TTC is hosting its fourth and final “TTC Connects: Women as Transit Operators” virtual information session for 2022.

 Wednesday, October 19, 2022 12 p.m. to 1:30 p.m.

 Attend our virtual information session to learn more about what it’s like being a Transit Operator from a woman’s perspective and tips on how to be successful with your application.
 This will be a special opportunity to hear from, successful women about their own personal experiences, who are currently working in transit operations at the TTC.

 - Family and work/life balance

 - Competitive compensation and benefits

-The TTC is committed to fostering a positive workplace culture with a workforce that is representative of the communities it services.
 The TTC is committed to the principles of diversity and inclusion, and encourages participation from all job seekers.
 Accommodation is available for participants, including those with disabilities.
 Please contact Talent Management at 416-393-4570.